mmoessler/stock-watson-2020-textbook/README.md

 Note, there are different strategies to estimate the unobserved factors and DFM parameters.
 In the textbook S&W propose to estimate the unobserved factors by the principal components of the observed variables.

 However, this is only valid when all $NT$ observations are nonmissing, i.e., when the panel is balanced.
-Stock and Watson (2016) propose an iterative methods oulined in Chapter 2.3.4.1.
+Stock and Watson (2016) propose an iterative methods oulined in Chapter 2.3.4.1 and introduced in Stock and Watson (2002).
 This is procedure is also used to replicate the results of the textbook.

 ```